BrightChamps Logo

 Professor Greenline Explaining Math Concepts

 Surd is a term that we use to refer to square roots of non-perfect squares.
 Surds also include higher roots, such as cube roots, that cannot be simplified into rational numbers.
-In this topic, we are going to learn more about surds and its various types.
+In this topic, we are going to learn more about surds and their various types.

 Surds for US Students